imcf/psytricks/README.md

 PSyTricks ships with two options for the PowerShell layer:

-* A wrapper script that is launched as a suprocess from the Python code.
+* A wrapper script that is launched as a subprocess from the Python code.
 It doesn't require any further setup beyond the package installation but performance, well, slow.
 * A (zero-authentication) `REST` (see the note below on this) service providing